 Caviness died in 2003.
 His wife, Goldie, lives in Hendersonville, Tenn.

 “Love in any language, straight from the heart, pulls us all together, never apart.
 Once we learn to speak it all the world will hear love in any language fluently spoken here.”–Sandi Patti

 MIRIAM CHANG EMPLOYMENT RECOGNITION AWARD

-Miriam Chang ’78 remembers what it’s like to be cleaning the dorm at 10 p.m. when everyone else is out socializing.
+Miriam Chang ’78 remembers what it’s like to be cleaning the residence hall at 10 p.m. when everyone else is out socializing.
 She considered herself a financially average student who had to work to get through school and wants to do something for others who also have to work.
 That is why she gives to the Outstanding Employment Recognition Awards.

 After finishing a chemistry major at Walla Walla University, Chang went to the University of Hawaii where she received a medical degree in 1982.
 It was there that she realized the advantages of a Christian education.
 “It’s harder to stand up for one’s beliefs on a secular campus,” says Chang, “and now that I’ve graduated and have seen the quality of professionals coming out of private universities, I really am convinced that Adventist education is better,” she says.

 At WWU Chang sang in a touring group and was a member of the International Club.